-- provision set out in the Plan, whilst recognising that the nature of recreational activity may change; - protecting and enhancing the recreational, ecological and amenity value of green space in the City; - encouraging community involvement and promoting educational opportunities in the protection and management of the open environment in the City; - protecting and improving linear recreation routes through the City; and - protecting and enhancing the landscape, heritage and wildlife value of the watercourses in the City". - 5.18 In terms of nature conservation, Policy OE5 states that the City Council will protect the nature conservation interests of open land by not permitting development that would have an adverse effect on legally protected wildlife species and policy OE 7 supports this by stating that it will support proposals which strengthen and enhance wildlife corridors in the city. - 5.19 The existing park carries the allocation as an area of Green Space within the UDP.
-Policy OE11 states that planning permission will not be granted for built development on any green space unless the proposed development can be accommodated without material harm to the recreation function of the green space unless a replacement facility of at least equal quality and suitable size is provided at an appropriate location to ensure than an area of open space deficiency would not otherwise be created.
-The site for the replacement park is not allocated within the UDP. - 5.20 Policy C9 Outdoor Sports Facilities states "the City Council will seek to retain all existing tennis, bowls and other multi purpose facilities, unless those facilities are to be satisfactorily replaced by a facility of equivalent or better quality in an appropriate location." - 5.21 Policy C10 states that the City Council, will seek to provide safe children's playgrounds throughout the city to a high standard. - 5.22 Policy EP1 promotes the reclamation of derelict and vacant land supports the sequential approach to development with a focus on the sustainable reuse of land and buildings. - 5.23 The specific design standards for development is set out in Policy HD18 which requires applications to comply with the following criteria;
+- provision set out in the Plan, whilst recognising that the nature of recreational activity may change; - protecting and enhancing the recreational, ecological and amenity value of green space in the City; - encouraging community involvement and promoting educational opportunities in the protection and management of the open environment in the City; - protecting and improving linear recreation routes through the City; and - protecting and enhancing the landscape, heritage and wildlife value of the watercourses in the City". - 5.18 In terms of nature conservation, Policy OE5 states that the City Council will protect the nature conservation interests of open land by not permitting development that would have an adverse effect on legally protected wildlife species and policy OE 7 supports this by stating that it will support proposals which strengthen and enhance wildlife corridors in the city. - 5.19 The existing Rathbone Road Recreation Ground carries the allocation as an area of Green Space within the UDP.
+Policy OE11 states that planning permission will not be granted for built development on any green space unless the proposed development can be accommodated without material harm to the recreational value, visual value and wildlife value of that green space unless various exceptions can be met.
+The site is also covered by Policy OE 12.
+This policy seeks to enhance the overall stock of publically accessible green space by improving existing quality and persuing opportunities for new recreational provision. - 5.20 Policy C9 Outdoor Sports Facilities states "the City Council will seek to retain all existing tennis, bowls and other multi purpose facilities, unless those facilities are to be satisfactorily replaced by a facility of equivalent or better quality in an appropriate location." - 5.21 Policy C10 states that the City Council, will seek to provide safe children's playgrounds throughout the city to a high standard. - 5.22 Policy EP1 promotes the reclamation of derelict and vacant land supports the sequential approach to development with a focus on the sustainable reuse of land and buildings.

-- Appropriate scale, density and massing; - Local characteristics in design, layout and materials; - Appropriate building lines which relate to the locality; - External boundary and surface treatments relate well to the surroundings; - No adverse loss of amenity or privacy of adjacent residents; - Adequate refuse storage; and - Adequate arrangements for pedestrian and vehicular access. - 5.24 Policy HD20 requires developers to incorporate measures in the design and layout of new developments which make provision for personal safety.
+- 5.23 The specific design standards for development is set out in Policy HD18 which requires applications to comply with the following criteria; - Appropriate scale, density and massing; - Local characteristics in design, layout and materials; - Appropriate building lines which relate to the locality; - External boundary and surface treatments relate well to the surroundings; - No adverse loss of amenity or privacy of adjacent residents; - Adequate refuse storage; and - Adequate arrangements for pedestrian and vehicular access. - 5.24 Policy HD20 requires developers to incorporate measures in the design and layout of new developments which make provision for personal safety. - Policy E1 is concerned with Primarily Industrial Areas.
+It seeks to promote the use of allocated areas for B1/B2/B8 development.
+Proposal for other forms of development (i.e. falling outwith B1/B2/B8 uses) will be supported subject to them adhering to five stated criteria.